MiuLab/PLM-ICD/README.md

 ## Requirements
 * Python >= 3.6
 * Install the required Python packages with `pip3 install -r requirements.txt`
+* If the specific versions could not be found in your distribution, you could simple remove the version constraint.
+Our code should work with most versions.

 ## Dataset
 Unfortunately, we are not allowed to redistribute the MIMIC dataset.